JvanKatwijk/qt-dab/README.md

 As mentioned, transmitters (usually) transmit some identifying data, the TII (Transmitter Identification Information) data.
 Qt-DAB uses a database to map the decoded TII data to name and location of the transmitter.

-As known, DAB transmissions are usually by an SFN (Single Frequency Network), where all transmitters transmit the same content on the same frequency.
+DAB transmissions are usually  transmitted by an SFN (Single Frequency Network), where all transmitters transmit the same content on the same frequency (each with unique TII data).
-If the DX selector on the *configuration and control* widget is set, Qt-DAB tries to identify as much as possible transmitters from the SFN and shows them.
+If the *DX* selector on the *configuration and control* widget is set, Qt-DAB tries to identify as much as possible transmitters from the SFN and shows them.

 ![6.X](/DX-map.png?raw=true)

-The picture shows that in my environment, on channel 12C I can identify 5 transmitters in the received signal.
+The picture shows that in my environment, on channel 12C, the national network, I can identify 5 transmitters in the received signal.
 The left column in the widget shows the transmitter whose data is the data being processed.